vishalpopat8/JS_FinalProject_Sem1/README.md

 **JQuery UI**: JavaScript library for enhanced UI components and interactions with animations.

 **Slick Slider Plugin**: Feature-rich responsive carousel and slider plugin.

-# Installation
-To run the Rockstar Games Clone Website locally, follow these steps:

-Download Zip Folder for this project and extract it, and open index.html.

 # Acknowledgments
 We thank Rockstar Games for their incredible game titles, which inspired this clone website.